Writing Your Novel – Six Months

-Read our interview with course tutor Lizzie to discover more about her writing and approaches to teaching creative writing.
+Read our interview with course tutor Laura to discover more about her writing and approaches to teaching creative writing.

 What does this course give you?

-- Live teaching in London: On Wednesday evenings tutor Lizzie Enfield will deliver two-hour teaching sessions in the Curtis Brown offices on Regent Street.
+- Live teaching in London: On Wednesday evenings tutor Laura Barnett will deliver two-hour teaching sessions in the Curtis Brown offices on Regent Street.
 Each session will include an hour of workshopping (three students will have work discussed each week) and an hour of teaching – on topics including how to hook readers from the outset, master point of view, build suspense and develop strong scenes.
-Lizzie will also set homework tasks to further your learning.
+Laura will also set homework tasks to further your learning.